 Sometimes we view following Jesus like camping in the backyard when, in all reality, he’s leading us into the BWCA.

-Last year we went through a series called The Art of Neighboring.
+In 2018, we went through a series called The Art of Neighboring.
 In this series, we were challenged to get to know our neighbors and begin looking for ways that we can share God’s love with them.
 Why?
 Because loving our neighbors goes hand-in-hand with the greatest commandment…to love God with our heart, soul, mind, and strength.
-Pastor Sean even said during this series, “We cannot love God and not love people.”
+Pastor Sean even said during this series, “We can't love God and NOT love people.”

 We know that building relationships with neighbors isn’t the easiest thing in the world.
 It’s tempting to camp in the comfort of the backyard rather than cross the street, into the relative unknown, and look for opportunities to love our neighbors.
 But the challenge doesn’t make it any less of a responsibility.
 So how’s it going for you?
 Have you met your neighbors?
 Do you know a little bit of their story?
 Have you invited them over for a meal?

 Here’s an encouragement: Our staff has started to hear and share stories about how God is establishing relationships and showing up in our neighborhoods.
-Last summer, members of our community began hosting Block Parties for their neighbors with the help of the Block Party Trailer.
+Over the last couple of summers, members of our community began hosting Block Parties for their neighbors with the help of the Block Party Trailer.
 These parties have enabled hundreds of people to come together, have fun, and learn a little bit more about each other.
 Relationships are forming, and we’re seeing the fruit of these intentional actions to love our neighbors.

 Let’s continue to cultivate our heart for those who don’t know Jesus.
 Let’s embrace the challenge we’ve been given as Christ-followers to share his message of hope with the people who live closest to us.
 We’re excited to see where God leads our church as we intentionally build relationships and strive to help people connect with Jesus.